Environments

 File Storage | Dynamically generated S3 buckets | Static Azure File Storage |

-The easiest way to achieve this setup in Humanitec is to use two different Environment Types (for example, development and production) to define the infrastructure that should be used/provisioned depending on the type of the environment.
+The easiest way to achieve this setup in Humanitec is to use two different Environment Types (for example, development and production) to define the infrastructure that should be used/provisioned depending on the type of environment.
 The following sections explain how to achieve this step by step.

 Manage Environments